Saturday, April 14, 2018

 This approach is just common sense.
 After all, people usually don’t plan murders for no reason.
 Having identified someone with a strong motive, police can continue their work by focusing on that person.

 In the case of Syria, why is this basic approach, good enough for police, not tried?
-Why is it not tried by anyone?
 Why is it simply assumed that the Syrian government would order a chemical weapons attack that served no military purpose--and in fact, for obvious reasons, served quite the opposite?
 Why would the Syrian government order an attack that could only put them in the crosshairs of vastly superior enemies?

 The chance that the Assad government ordered the attack in Douma is virtually nil.
 Everyone paying attention, from blowhard John McCain to our military brass to Emmanuel Macron and Theresa May--they all know this.
 The Trump Administration also knows Assad didn’t gas Douma.
 If the story had to go out that Assad was responsible, and if Western military action needed to follow, these had little to do with anything Assad or Russia did.
 Rather, our quick Western response arose from powerful forces in our own governments and corporate offices.
 People with vested interests in staying on the war path in the Middle East needed this story.